Uniguide-AB/Fenix-Collect-Webhooks/docs/README.md

 ### Process

-1. A contact conversion is completed by the prospect *(agreement has been signed with BankId)*
+1. A contact conversion is completed by the prospect *(agreement has been signed with BankId)*.
-2. Fenix Collect will send a payload to the registered URL(s) for the customer
+2. Fenix Collect will send a payload to the registered URL(s) for the customer.
-2. Each webhook request assumes a status code of 2xx to be returned
+2. Each webhook request assumes a status code of 2xx to be returned.

 ### The Payload

-They payload is JSON
+They payload is JSON and we are able to provide custom headers with the payload.

 #### The body